Alhj/1dv610_L_3/README.md

 #input

 * press the link add Snipp
+* write in the title input hello world
+* write in the title input Console.log('hello world')
+* press the submit button

 #output

+* get a message with the text code snipp create

 #1.2.2 alt no input in title

+#input

-* 1. press add snipp link
+* press add snipp link
-* 2. in the snip textarea write console.log(hello world)
+* in the snip textarea write console.log(hello world)
-* 3. press to submit button;
+* press to submit button;

+#output

-* 4. get a message with title is missing input;
+* get a message with the text title is missing input

 #1.2.3 alt no input in string

+#input

-* 1. press add snipp link
+* press add snipp link
-* 2. write in title input hello world
+* write in title input hello world
-* 3. press to submit button;
+* press to submit button;

+#output

-* 4. get a message with snipp is missing input;
+* get a message with snipp is missing input;

+#1.3 RemoveSnipp

+## pre condition

+    user is log

+# input
+* . test case 1.2.1
+* press to go back link
+* click on remove removesnipp link
+* remove the snipp you created

+#output

+* the snipp is removed